-9L AFFF Foam Fire Extinguisher Suitable for Classes of Fire: A & B Approvals: SETSCO SCDF Approved & BS EN3 KM569890 TECHNICAL SPE...View full details
+9L AFFF Foam Fire Extinguisher Suitable for Classes of Fire: A & B Approvals: SETSCO SCDF Approved & BS EN3 KM569890 TECHNICAL SPEC...View full details

 Foam Fire Extinguisher

 At Fire Safety SG, we provide a range of foam fire extinguishers, rigorously tested in accordance to the Fire Code regulations.
 We provide firefighting equipment and solutions to fight and contain the fire before it develops into a serious incident.